lmscloud-io/mdlcode-docs/tutorials/setup.md

 # Recommendations for Setting up VSCode for Moodle™ Development
+2023-10-10
+> Tutorial for developers who switch from other IDEs to VSCode.

 Watch a full video on how to setup VSCode for Moodle development: